CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 are going to be used as input for the race job.

-The files in this directory should be regular Yothalot files (you can create such files using the PHP class Yothalot\Output (hyperlink) or the C++ Yothalot::Output class (also hyperlink).
+The files in this directory should be regular Yothalot files (you can create such files using the PHP class [Yothalot\Output](copernica-docs:Yothalot/php-output "Output") or the C++ class [Yothalot::Output](copernica-docs:Yothalot/cpp-output "Output").
 Every record in these files will result in one racer process to be started.
-In other words: if you store 10 files in the temporary directory, and each of these ten files hold 100 record, a total of 1000 individual processes are started by the Yothalot framework, each to process one record from the input files (unless of course one of the jobs that is started early succeeds before the later jobs can run, then the race is finished before all jobs were started).
+In other words: if you store 10 files in the temporary directory, and each of these ten files hold 100 records, a total of 1000 individual processes are started by the Yothalot framework, each to process one record from the input files (unless of course one of the jobs that is started succeeds before the later jobs can run, then the race is finished before all jobs were started).
 When the race is over, the Yothalot framework automatically removes the temporary directory with the input files.